sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 ### Extract data from a Web page
 Scraping the first page involves searching for the regions of the page that contains the data we want to extract.
 And, grabbing the data from each campaign by pulling the data out of the HTML tags.
 Scrapy extracts data via using selectors, either CSS or XPath expressions.
 CSS selectors are actually converted to XPath.
 XPath expressions not only navigate the structure, but it can also look at the content.
 For now, we'll start with using CSS selectors to find all of the campaigns on the page.
 It seems in looking through the HTML, that each campaign is specified with the class `discoverableCard`.
 We're looking for a class, and the CSS selector we would use is `.class`.
 In this example, we would use the class attribute `.discoverableCard` to select all elements with class="discoverableCard".
+In this case, the class attribute gave each element an identifying name that can be used to target the elements (i.e., campaigns).

+Note that a detailed CSS reference can be found [here](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) and some CSS selectors can be found [here](https://www.w3schools.com/cssref/css_selectors.asp).
+An interactive CSS cheatsheet can be found [here](https://htmlcheatsheet.com/css/).
+And to learn the basics of HTML, see [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML).

 <img src="/assets/img/indiegogo_class_selector_HTML.png">

-A reference for some CSS selectors can be found [here](https://www.w3schools.com/cssref/css_selectors.asp).
-Let's add this to the code we started above:
+Let's add the CSS selector `.discoverableCard` to the code we started above:

     import scrapy